sbernauer/pixelflut_v6/README.md

 ping 4000:1234:1234:1234:007B:007B:ffff:ff00
 ```
 you send an ICMP packet to the server, coloring the pixel (0x7b,0x7b) white.
 (0x7b = 123).

+### Why pixelflut v6?
+Pixelflut is often played at large hacker events like the Chaos Communication Congress, Easterhegg, GPN etc.
+Often the limit of the game is the server, which can't handle all the traffic comming from the client.
+A beefy server (shoreline) can only handle about 40G traffic, a laptop can produce 80G traffic (sturmflut).
+Nothing more to be said.
+Most time the RAM of the server is the limit, granting random access to very mutch clients to the framebuffer.
+A pixelflut (v4) server doesn't scale very well, because each TCP-Session can color every pixel on the screen in a random order.
+So every client or server has to access every pixel, the framebuffer must be shared.
+With each pixel having it's own IPv6-subnet you can simply divide the screen into different reigions and route the subnets to different servers.
+At the end you have to combine the segments to get a full picture of the game.
+This method scales very well, you could use in theory a dedicated server for each pixel...
+This is the main advatage of pixelflut v6 over pixelflut v4.
+For more details you can have a look at docs/description_multiple_ports_split_subnet.txt and docs/20191114_test_splitting_screen_to_subnets.

+Another advantage is, that a normal operating system can produce high bandwith rates, but not that much packet rates (in general).
+So we can use the advantage, that this server is not bottlenecked by the operating system, the client is.
+Clients have to get very advanced to cross this barrier.

 ## Preparing & Building the server
 The server uses the DPDK (https://www.dpdk.org/) framework, so your NIC must be supported by DPDK.
 Check this with http://core.dpdk.org/supported/.